 Tuesday, June 14, 2022

-Alaska's Oldest Cold Case: Who Murdered of Celia "Beth Van Zanten?
+Alaska's Oldest Cold Case: Who Murdered Celia "Beth Van Zanten?
 Was It Family, Friend or Serial Killer/s?

 Beth had a fair complexion and long blonde hair.
 She was described as intelligent, friendly and an extrovert, even though she was quite naive.
 She was also described as quiet at times, shy, reserved and boy crazy.
 Beth loathed strangers and wanted to build a "complex of lodges back in the bush, that would only be occupied by people of her choice."
 She liked to walk everywhere but thought hitch hiking was dangerous and wanted it abolished.